 I’ve made my debut over at Sojourners with an article on decentering whiteness through new venture activity led by people of color.
 For posterity sake, I’ve included most of the first version of my article here on the blog as it takes a somewhat different approach on an important (to me) topic for the contemporary church.
-Your thoughts are welcome.
+I should note, that terminology of “whiteness” is traumatic for white people just now engaging in conversations on race.
+“Whiteness” denotes the system that’s been in place benefiting white skin because it’s classified as superior.
+It’s a made up construct based on phenotype.
+Dismantling systems of “whiteness” doesn’t mean discarding your identity (if you are white).
+Your identity is part rooted in your ethnicity (of course fully rooted in your image bearing character).

 People of color are the ones who catalyze the charge of deconstruction and that work takes on two main approaches.
 One, minority Christians who work with or within the institution to incrementally change structures, resourcing, and culture.
 Or two, minority Christians can create something new without institutional approval.
 The former is good work but arduous because established power holders don’t change.
 The latter, however, opens the possibilities for new expressions of faith to emerge outside of whiteness.